bFraley/lexninja/implementation.md

 For game saving functionality, the game's data structures and corresponding values will be written to file.
 The game loop must be able to update this file when a user chooses save game from a main menu.
-The game loop must be  able to copy values from the saved game file and start from that state.yer moves or turns allow for one action to be taken.
+The game loop must be  able to copy values from the saved game file and start from that state.

+Player moves (or turns) allow for one action to be taken.
-One each turn, a player can enter one of the following commands:
+On each turn, a player can enter one of the following commands:

 #### Move one city block in a cardinal direction.